153079019shariq/python-data-visualization-course/README.md

 # Data visualization with Python course

 © 2016 Randal S. Olson

-In this repository, you will find course materials for teaching data visualization with Python.
-I'll be developing these teaching materials over time to provide a hands-on course that will take you from beginner to intermediate level of programming data visualizations.

 Some of these materials are based on the video course I developed with O'Reilly called [Data Visualization Basics with Python](http://shop.oreilly.com/product/0636920046592.do).

 ## Course Prerequisites